lzy318/Interflex-Tutorial/index.md

 3. (old) Mac users who encounter “-lgfortran” or “-lquadmath” error during installation, please check out the solution here.
 Typing the following two lines of code in your Terminal should solve this problem.

+## Simulated Datasets

+Now let’s load the package as well as four simulated toy datasets:

 ## Raw Plot